pgRouting/workshop/docs/un_sdg/sdg11-cities.rst

 Next query uses this output and stores the component id in the waterways_ways (edges) table.
 Follow the steps given below to complete this task.

-.. rubric:: Create a vertices table.
+.. rubric:: Create a ways_vertices_pgr table.

 .. literalinclude:: ../scripts/un_sdg/sdg11/all_exercises_sdg11.sql
     :start-after: only_connected1.txt